snowbillr/llm-exploration/text-adventure/IMPLEMENTATION_PLAN.md

 ### Phase 1: Agent Structure Setup
 - [ ] Create directory structure for new agents
 - [ ] Implement base classes and system prompts for each agent
-- [ ] Enhance GameMasterAgent to coordinate with specialized agents
+- [ ] Enhance GameMasterAgent's system prompt and class structure to prepare for specialized agent coordination

 ### Phase 2: Database Enhancements
 - [ ] Add NarrativeSummary model for storing story summaries